jak78/pulsar-demo-beer-factory/README.md

 Sent {"beerName":"Chouffe","stockLevel":0}
 ```

-### Step 3: build & launch the Website service
+### Step 4: build & launch the Website service

 Kill any running Website service instance.

-In another terminal, run the following commands:
+Run the following commands in another terminal:

 ```bash
 cd website
 java -jar target/*website*jar
 ```

-In a third terminal, run a second instance of the Website service:
+Run a second instance of the Website service in a third terminal:

 ```bash
 java -jar target/*website*jar --server.port=9091
 ```

-You will observe one consumer instance consuming the beer stock messages while the other consumes nothing.
+You'll notice that only one consumer instance processes the beer stock messages while the other remains inactive.

-This is because the subscription type here is **Failover**.
-Pulsar delivers the messages to only one consumer of the same subscription.
+This behavior is due to the **Failover** subscription type used here.
+In this setup, Pulsar delivers messages exclusively to a single consumer within the same subscription.

-Try killing the first instance.
-Then Pulsar will deliver the messages to the other instance.
+If you terminate the active consumer instance, Pulsar will then route the messages to the other instance.

-### Step 4: get the current stock level
+### Step 5: get the current stock level

 Call the API REST endpoint.
 The URL is: `http://localhost:9090/beer_stocks`